-PrEP stands for pre-exposure prophylaxis and is, in addition to the condom and protection through therapy, when used correctly, an effective protection against HIV infection.
+PrEP stands for pre-exposure prophylaxis and, in addition to condoms and protection through therapy, is an effective way to protect against HIV infection when used correctly.

-Furthermore some medical examinations have to be done.
-They check if your body can tolerate PrEP, if you are already infected with HIV or if there are other sexually transmitted infections that need to be treated.
-You can have some of these examinations done in these counselling centres, or by these doctors, among others.
+Furthermore, some medical examinations must take place.
+Checks are made to see if your body can tolerate PrEP, if you may already be infected with HIV, or if there are other sexually transmitted infections (STIs) that need to be treated.
+You can have some of these examinations done at these counseling centers or by these doctors.

-Get tested several times a year for HIV, Hep C and other sexually transmitted infections (STI).
-Swabs of the tail in your ass and throat will help you find anything that doesn’t belong there.
+Get tested for HIV, Hep C and other sexually transmitted infections (STI) at least once a year!
+Swabs on the tail, ass and throat give security to find everything that does not belong there!
 Vaccinations against hepatitis A and B are possible.

 All important information about PrEP and the most important answers to your questions can be found here.